yuva-raja-reddy/auto-apply-dice-jobs/README.md

   Make sure you are using the correct commands for your operating system.

 - **Login Issues:**
-  Verify that the credentials in your `.env` file and those entered in the GUI settings match your Dice account information.
+  Verify that the credentials entered in the GUI settings match your Dice account information.

 ## Contributing
 Feel free to fork this repository and submit pull requests for improvements, additional features, or bug fixes.